rxhxss/TFxTorch_COMSYS_HACK-05/README.md

-# Try to import the going_modular directory, download it from GitHub if it doesn't work
+# Try to import the Task_A directory, download it from GitHub if it doesn't work
 try:
     from Task_A import data_setup, engine,model_builder,evaluation_metrics,utils,load_model_weights
 except: